BirkanGokbag/SLKB-Analysis-Pipeline/docs/pipeline.md

 ### Further Analyses

 SLKB web application is available for download to help analyze your generated data.
-You can access the website at the following [link](https://slkbapp.azurewebsites.net/), and it's code at the [link](https://www.google.com).
-You will need to enter the database into the KB/ folder and calculated scores into the www/ folder (if csv) with their appropriate names.
+You can access the website at the following [link](https://slkb.osubmi.org/), and it's code at the [link](https://github.com/BirkanGokbag/SLKB-Analysis-Pipeline).
 For more details, check ```server.r``` within the web app.

-Alternatively, you can access its helper functions.
-Discussed in the [API](API.md).